ledragna/lcmodslib/README.md

-# locmodslib a small library for Local Mode Approach #
+# The locmodslib a small library for Local Mode Approach #

 Collection of a small library and few scripts to perform a local mode calculation.